OStolpovskaya/MazeProject/README.md

 ## Documentation
 * Failing with Passwords (a presentation on issues in user authentication) : http://tersesystems.com/2012/02/17/failing-with-passwords
 * Everything you ever wanted to know about secure password reset : http://www.troyhunt.com/2012/05/everything-you-ever-wanted-to-know.html

-## Promotion
-* You can vote for this application on http://www.playmodules.net/demo/14

 ## Licence
 * BSD.
 See LICENSE file